 The Pines Camping Area is positioned under large slash pine trees, providing excellent shade.
 The trees are remnants of trial plantings of different pine species established in the 1920s and 1930s.
 There is also access to three walking trails via a short walk to The Pines Picnic Area.

-The Pines Walking Trail
+The Pines Walking Track

 The Pines Picnic Area